Treats symptoms of Parkinson disease, such as jerky muscle movements, muscle stiffness, and slow movement. Also treats restless legs syndrome (RLS).

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are using metoclopramide (Reglan®) or medicine to treat mental illness (such as haloperidol, mesoridazine, pimozide, prochlorperazine, quetiapine, thioridazine, ziprasidone, Compazine®, Geodon®, Haldol®, Mellaril®, Orap®, Serentil®, or Seroquel®).
+- Make sure your doctor knows if you are using metoclopramide (Reglan®), medicine to treat mental illness (such as haloperidol, mesoridazine, pimozide, prochlorperazine, quetiapine, thioridazine, ziprasidone, Compazine®, Geodon®, Haldol®, Mellaril®, Orap®, Serentil®, or Seroquel®), or an antidepressant (such as amitriptyline, fluoxetine, nortriptyline, Elavil®, Pamelor®, Prozac®, Sarafem®, Vivactil®).

 - Tell your doctor if you are using any medicines that make you sleepy.
 These include sleeping pills, cold and allergy medicine, narcotic pain relievers, and sedatives.